messede-degod/SF-UI/other/nginx/Readme.md

 ## Copy UI files
 - Run `make filebrowser` and then `make UI` if you have not already.
-- Copy the UI files to web root, `cp - r ui/dist/sf-ui/*  /var/www/html/`
+- Copy the UI files to web root, `cp -r ui/dist/sf-ui/*  /var/www/html/`
 - Adjust your nginx configurations web root if necessary.

 ## Enable websocket proxypass